The Thrilling Final: Maple Leaves vs. Red Roses

 - 3 min read

-Sadia Kabeya won the Mastercard Player of the Match.
-The clock was against the Maple Leafs, and the Red Roses ran down the time to ultimately take their very well deserved win and to become champions, after facing defeats in their last two finals.
+Sadia Kabeya was named the Mastercard Player of the Match.
+With time running out, the Red Roses expertly managed the clock, securing their well-deserved victory and becoming champions after facing defeats in their last two finals.

 John Mitchell was awarded the World Rugby Coach of the Year 2025.

-Sophie De Geode was awarded the World Rugby Women’s 15s Player of the Year 2025.
+Sophie De Geode was named the World Rugby Women’s 15s Player of the Year 2025.

 Braxton Sorensen-McGee was awarded the World Rugby Women’s 15s Breakthrough Player of the Year 2025.